 We were often asked to set an intention at the beginning of our morning practices, and I pretty much had the same word every time: strong.
 Longtime readers may know that I’ve often struggled with weight fluctuations and body image and feeling out of control of my eating habits and being uncomfortable in my own skin.
 I was worried that my yoga teacher training might trigger some of my worst impulses to obsess over my body, but to my great surprise, the opposite happened.

 It was such a physically and mentally exhausting progress, the only thing that mattered was if my body had the strength and energy to get through the next practice.
-After the training was over, I tried to remind myself to be gently with myself and remain unattached to my physical body as I re-entered a regular routine — after all, it’s certainly not realistic to work out five hours a day and drink nothing but water and eat nothing but protein for the entirety of my life.
+After the training was over, I tried to remind myself to be gentle with myself and remain unattached to my physical body as I re-entered a regular routine — after all, it’s certainly not realistic to work out five hours a day and drink nothing but water and eat nothing but protein for the entirety of my life.
 That said, I brought a lot of what I learned along with me and I do believe I live more healthily, physically and mentally, than I did before my training.
 Our lead instructor Hillary spent a lot of time delving into the science behind the mental benefits of meditation and exercise, and I believe that really resonated with me as its something I’ve known to be true for myself for a long time.

 I will mention that I came into the training with a healing injury — my anterior deltoid injury that I mentioned earlier, and I left with a new one — a repetitive use injury in my right wrist.
 While I was frustrated in some ways that these both forced me to take it easier than I had expected in week four of the training, they also taught me a lot about modifying and listening to my body.
 In the months since my training I’ve becoming more consistently physically active than I’ve ever been in my life, and I’ve had to learn to accept and cope with brief minor strains regularly, so it was good training for that too.